 Figure 21.
-Observed and predicted weight-length relationship and equation for juvenile White Sturgeon captured in the Lower Columbia River from 2009 through 2016.
+Observed and predicted weight-length relationship and equation for juvenile White Sturgeon captured in the Lower Columbia River from 2009 through 2017.

 Figure 22.
-Fork length growth (cm/year) since release by brood year class for juvenile White Sturgeon captured in the Lower Columbia River in 2016.
+Fork length growth (cm/year) since release by brood year class for juvenile White Sturgeon captured in the Lower Columbia River in 2017.
 Year class of hatchery origin fish was determined by external mark of removed lateral scute and PIT tag.
+Insufficient captures for year classes greater than 2012 precluded calculations of growth.

 Figure 23.
-Growth (kg/year) in weight since release by brood year class for juvenile White Sturgeon captured in the Lower Columbia River in 2016.
+Growth (kg/year) in weight since release by brood year class for juvenile White Sturgeon captured in the Lower Columbia River in 2017.
 Year class of hatchery origin fish was determined by external mark of removed lateral scute and PIT tag.
+Insufficient captures for year classes greater than 2012 precluded calculations of growth.
 3.3.3 Juvenile Survival and Abundance Estimates